Military history of Italy: Armistice and liberation of Italy

-Aftermath of World War II
+Post WW2

-The aftermath of World War II left Italy angry with the monarchy for its endorsement of the Fascist regime.
-These frustrations contributed to a revival of Italian republicanism.
-Italy became a republic after the 1946 Italian institutional referendum Defeat in World War II led to the loss of the entire Italian Colonial Empire (including colonies that had not been conquered by the Fascist government) among other areas next to the Adriatic Sea as stipulated in the Treaty of Paris (1947), resulting in the Istrian-Dalmatian exodus, which involved the emigration of around 350,000 Istrian Italians and Dalmatian Italians.
+The peace of Paris formalized to the loss of the entire Italian Colonial Empire (including colonies that had not been conquered by the Fascist government) among other areas next to the Adriatic Sea as stipulated in the Treaty of Paris (1947), resulting in the Istrian-Dalmatian exodus, which involved the emigration of around 350,000 Istrian Italians and Dalmatian Italians.
 After World War II, Italian irredentism disappeared along with the defeated Fascists and the Monarchy of the House of Savoy.
 After the Treaty of Paris (1947) and the Treaty of Osimo (1975), all territorial claims were abandoned by the Italian Republic (see Foreign relations of Italy).
 The Italian irredentist movement thus vanished from Italian politics.